 Comparative analysis of different societies will indicate the causal factors causing the cross-case variation in their reception of IPCC and other scientific information.
 Some potential factors include: egalitarian stakeholder participation, culture of science and authority, demand profiles of strong interest groups, opportunities offered by political institutions, role of scientists as mediators, and network patterns of coalitions.
 Other factors include geophysical vulnerability, fossil fuel dependency, and levels of development and prosperity.
 To explain in a bit more detail, the causal hypotheses derive from both theory and observation.
 Theories of societal/political power, for instance, differ in their evaluation of the relative effectiveness of conflictual versus persuasive tactics by change agents.
 The latter indicates that "The more the political system provides venues for broadly representative and egalitarian stakeholder participation, the more the nation will mitigate CC."
 In contrast, a conflict-oriented hypothesis argues, "The more that national interest groups defend fossil fuel consumption, the less the nation will mitigate CC."
 Bringing in cultural theory, a resultant hypothesis states that "The more implicit the cultural acceptance of a rational-scientific worldview, the more the nation will mitigate CC."
 Combining cultural and persuasion theory yields "The more centrality CC scientists have in policy communications networks, the more the nation will mitigate CC."
 A paper by the PI describes 11 hypotheses in detail (available from author).

-To collect the needed data for cross-societal comparison and hypothesis testing, the project has active academic research teams in 19 societies: US, Canada, Mexico, Brazil, China, Japan, South Korea, Taiwan, Vietnam, Indonesia, India, New Zealand, Sweden, Germany, United Kingdom, Greece, Ireland, Portugal, Switzerland.
+To collect the needed data for cross-societal comparison and hypothesis testing, the Compon project has active academic research teams in 18 societies: US, Canada, Mexico, Brazil, China, Japan, South Korea, Taiwan, India, New Zealand, Sweden, Germany, United Kingdom, Greece, Ireland, Portugal, Switzerland and Finland.
 Other teams are in formation.
+In addition, the affiliated CIFOR project has cases in eight developing forested countries where REDD+ is the target of analysis.
 Taken together, these cases vary in factors thought to cause differences in societal mitigation reactions, policies, and outcomes, as well as in their international stances on the issue.
 By comparing the factors driving the mitigation responses and trajectories of these societies, the Compon project will discern causal configurations leading to different mitigation efforts and outcomes.

-In each case, the teams use identical methods to collect three types of data: media content analysis (newspapers and legislative reports); in-depth interviews; and quantitative network survey of (50 to 100) organizations engaged in the mitigation issue (governmental and public).
+In each case, the teams use identical methods to collect two main types of data: Phase One media content analysis (newspaper articles on climate change from 2007 onward for a varying number of years); and Phase Two quantitative policy network survey of (50 to 100) organizations engaged in the mitigation issue (governmental and public).
+Network and other analytical techniques are used to analyze both types of data.
 The data cover both discourse (idea, stances, rationales) and action (coalitions, lobbying, movements, policy-engagement) in climate change politics.
 The analysis of networks among organizations and ideas, including flows of scientific information, political advice, trust, collaboration, and perceived influence, greatly enhances the capacity to compare case reactions and test hypotheses.
-The AAAS panel papers will present analyses of the media data, as that has been collected during the first stage of this on-going project.
 The papers show variation in how the national media have framed and presented climate change, and contextualize these findings in national politics, economics, culture and other factors.

 The Compon project is modular; new societal cases are always welcome.
 The plan is to repeat the data collection at 5-year intervals to provide time-series data to study the third question—how will intensifying climate disasters affect societal and international efforts at mitigation?
 This database will become open for use by scholars around the world, administered by national training, research, and teaching centers on the social science of climate change.
 For further information, please explore our website, including a more detailed description, which can be found here.